 In the video below Steve Moriarty discusses the different colors of Tanzanite.
 No color chart needed here.
+We discuss the entire range of colors with Tanzanite and not needing a color chart.
 Steve Moriarty will tell you all the different colors of Tanzanite.
 Thought it was only blue or purple?
 Then you need to watch this interesting video below.

 Hi, I'm Steve Moriarty from tanzanitejewelrydesigns.com.
 And we're also a jeweler on the Square in Crown Point, Indiana, known as Moriarty's Gem Art.